darikmohammed/darikmohammed/README.md

 ![](https://komarev.com/ghpvc/?username=darikmohammed&color=green)
 ## More about my self

-<h3>I am a passionate full-stack software developer currently enrolled at Microverse.
+<h3>I am a passionate full-stack software developer.
 I enjoy working on all kinds of tech.</h3>

 - I’m currently available for new opportunities